canonical/lxd/specs/rest-api.md

 Input (wait for the operation to succeed):

     {
-        'status_code': 2,       # Wait for status to be "succeeded"
+        'status_code': 200,     # Wait for status to be "Success"
         'timeout': 30           # Timeout after 30s if status wasn't reached }